Date

 Greatest([Invoice Date], Date(“2018-01-01”))

-text value to a date value representing January 1, 2018.
+The Date function interpets the text 2018-01-01 as a date value representing January 1, 2018.
 The Greatest function then evaluates date values in the Invoice Date column against January 1, 2018 and returns the most recent of the two dates in ISO date time format.

 Date(1503724894)